Who is this for?

 Here are some of our branding options.
 Please contact our Customer Success Team if you need any assistance with this, we have a free design service that’s available to all clients.

-- Account branding – Add your logo, change the dashboard image and add your company messaging.
+- Account branding – Add your logo and brand colours, edit your dashboard header banner and add your company messaging.

-- Workspace customisation – Each workspace has several components, Summary, Files, Tasks, Discussion, and Members.
+- Workspace customisation – Each workspace has several components, About, Discussions, Files, Tasks, Calendars and Members.
 Each workspace should only contain the elements that are needed.

 - Workspace branding – Add a welcome message, header image and contact details.
 Each workspace can be branded and tailored to the group of people or project it contains.